 My name is Ally and I founded Ocean Plastic Pots.

-I was a saturation diver working in the North Sea and a commercial diver in Scotland for 13 years.
-I dived all around the world from the Ivory Coast to Singapore and most of Europe.
-The deepest i've dived is 160 meters and i used to spend up to a month at a time under pressure.
+I worked as a saturation diver in the North Sea and as a commercial diver in Scotland for 13 years.
+During my career, I had the opportunity to dive around the world — from the Ivory Coast to Singapore, and throughout much of Europe.
+The deepest I have dived is 160 metres, and I often spent up to a month living under pressure in hyperbaric chambers.

 The Whale

-In December 2019 a 26 tonne Sperm Whale washed up on Luskentyre Beach on the Isle of Harris, in the Outer Hebrides.
-It had 100kg of rope, fishing net and plastic debris inside of it.
+Back in December 2019, a 26-tonne sperm whale washed up on Luskentyre Beach in the Outer Hebrides.
+It had 100kg of rope, fishing net and plastic inside it which was truly Heart breaking.

 The Ship